 By the time you read this message, I will be on vacation at the Jersey shore.

 Being raised in Wildwood-by-the-Sea, NJ, I grew up loving the beach and boardwalk.
-I still like to soak in the sun when I am able, although I get continual warnings from my skin doctor to “be sure to use your sun-block!”
-I am spending most of this vacation time at the shore with mom.
-So far the weather has not cooperated too well with a prediction of continual intermittent thunderstorms all week.
+I still like to soak in the sun when I am able, although I get continual warnings from my dermatologist to “be sure to use your sun-block!”
+Sometimes, I spend time at the shore with mom.
+I also like to join friends for dinner and go to the beach with them as my mom no longer is able to do so.
+So far the weather has cooperated but there is also a prediction of the possibility of intermittent thunderstorms.
 Oh well!

-As a former high school teacher I told my students hundreds of times that there is no vacation from God—especially during their summer and holiday breaks.
-Now I find myself with my mom on a brief summer vacation while trying to maintain some semblance of a prayer life.
+As a former high school teacher, I told my students hundreds of times that there is no vacation from God—especially during their summer and holiday breaks.
+Now I find myself on a brief summer vacation while trying to maintain some semblance of a prayer life.
 I inevitably pack a small “Mass kit” which enables me to offer Mass no matter where I am.
-Mass can be celebrated privately in mom's condo on a daily basis.
-It is so convenient for her (and me) that her son is a priest!
+Mass can then be celebrated privately in mom's condo, someone's home or in a hotel room on a daily basis.
+Thankfully, it is so convenient for my mom (and me) that her son is a priest!

-I walked the boardwalk last night as I frequently do.
-My fitbit told me I achieved over 17,000 steps--well over my daily goal of 10,000 (or 5 miles).
-I love to observe the many people visiting this shore resort, although I am not always edified by their language or behavior.
+I walked the boardwalk last night, as I frequently do.
+The humidity was bad but the ocean breeze helps a little.
+I love to observe the many people visiting the shore resorts, although I am not always edified by their language or behavior.

 When St. Paul came to Corinth, it was a notorious sea port filled with vice.
 When he went to Rome, he had to face the immorality and corruption within the Roman Empire.
 All the cities he visited had their own particular problems and degrees of sinful behavior.
 To the people of Ephesus, he wrote the following: